 For each selected crop the following variables shall be compiled:

-1. the quantity of each substance listed in Annex III of the Regulation (EC) No 1185/2009 contained in pesticides used on this crop, and
+The quantity of each active substance (as listed in Annex III of the Regulation (EC) No 1185/2009) contained in the pesticides used on the selected crops, and

 Reporting measures: